 This is one of my favorites in the fall and winter months.
 Trying out new recipes and indulging in the process will make you let go of those stressful thinking.
 Cooking is very therapeutic and can offer you the chance to practice mindfulness.
 Being aware of your surroundings when prepping the ingredients and chopping the vegetables.

 Honestly, these are only short term selfcare tips that will have to be repeated daily or weekly.
-Furthermore, if you have toddlers or children like myself baths are very short for you because you are constantly getting pulled into a million different directions that it is the last thing you think about.
+Furthermore, if you have toddlers or children like myself, baths are very short for you because you are continually getting pulled into a million different directions that it is the last thing you think about.

-However, several of these I can easily implement into my daily life.
+However, several of these I can quickly implement into my daily life.
 Don’t you think you could do the same?

 A basic checklist:

-Although selfcare means different things to different people, there’s a basic checklist that can be followed by all of us:
+Although selfcare means different things to different people, there’s an essential checklist that can be followed by all of us:

 - Promote a nutritious, healthy diet.